Stay Connected

-I copied one of my Windows XP virtual machine running on a VMWare Server 1.02 host locally to my workstation.
-After the files were copied I opened the vmx file with VMWare Workstation 6 and received the error below after trying to start the virtual machine.
-I made one snapshot on the VMWare Server host.
+I copied one of my Windows XP virtual machine running on a VMWare Server 1.02 system locally to my workstation.
+After the files were copied I opened the vmx file with VMWare Workstation 6 and received the following error below after trying to start the virtual machine.
+The virrtual machine contained one snapshot on the VMWare Server.

 Locate the virtual machine in Windows Explorer and delete any .lck folders

 Start the virtual machine.
-If this fails try to Map the virtual hard disk to Z:\
+If boot process will fail, try to Map the virtual hard disk to Z:\ for example.

-I than disconnect the virtual hard disk and retried.
-The virtual machine boot without any problem; my snapshot was valid.
+I then disconnect the virtual hard disk and tried again.
+The virtual machine boot without any problem and my snapshot was still valid.
+Deleting the .lck folder saved me a lot of work.

 Thanks!
 Worked for me.